digitalex/codeless/README.md

 ANTHROPIC_API_KEY=<secret>
 ```

-Note that the code by default uses Anthropic - you can change it in start.py.
+Note that the code by default uses OpenAI (o4) - you can change it in start.py.

 ## Quick demo